Vietnam.vn - Nền tảng quảng bá Việt Nam

 "The players ran at the wrong time, too late," Ten Hag said after a 2-0 defeat to Tottenham in August 2023.
 "Especially the front line did not drop back.
 The problem was not in the midfield but in the front line and the back line.
 That's why we had a lot of gaps."

 In the defeat to Arsenal a few weeks later, Ten Hag said the same thing.
 "We were stretched and had to improve," he admitted.
-"The team has to be more cohesive, otherwise you can never counter-attack.
+"The team has to be more cohesive, otherwise you will never be able to counter-attack.
 I saw problems with the movement of the defence and the reaction of the attackers in transition."

 Surely at some point Ten Hag must have wondered whether this approach was flawed, and whether it was worth trying to recreate Ajax football, regardless of the DNA or strengths and weaknesses of the Man Utd players.

-"I want Man Utd to press high, take the initiative and keep the tempo high," Neville said.
+"I want Man Utd to press high, take the initiative and maintain a high tempo," Neville said.
 "Ten Hag said something a few weeks ago that he couldn't do that at Man Utd.
-It's interesting because other managers have shown that they can do that at Brighton and Tottenham.
+It's interesting because other managers have shown they can do that at Brighton and Tottenham.
 They don't even have the support in the transfer market that Man Utd have."

-Coach Ten Hag directs the match Man Utd lost 0-3 to Newcastle in the 1/8 round of the English League Cup at Old Trafford on November 1.
+Coach Ten Hag directs the match Man Utd lost 0-3 to Newcastle in the round of 16 of the English League Cup at Old Trafford on November 1.
 Photo: Reuters

-Coach Ten Hag directs the match Man Utd lost 0-3 to Newcastle in the 1/8 round of the English League Cup at Old Trafford on November 1.
+Coach Ten Hag directs the match Man Utd lost 0-3 to Newcastle in the round of 16 of the English League Cup at Old Trafford on November 1.
 Photo: Reuters

-Man Utd have plenty of quick forwards but lack ball-controlling defenders, so they can’t replicate Ajax’s style of play.
-But they could aim for a more proactive style of play with a planned, controlled passing structure to use in difficult times.
-And that could give Man Utd a clearer identity.
+Man Utd have plenty of quick forwards but lack ball-controlling defenders, so they won’t be able to replicate Ajax’s style of play.
+But they could aim for a more proactive style with a planned, controlled passing structure to use in difficult times.
+And that could be more indicative of Man Utd’s identity.

-"It's rare in modern football for a super club to play fast, direct football, so no one expects it, and few other big clubs do," Keble said.
-"Ten Hag can reflect and wonder why no other manager with ambitions of winning major trophies uses the same counter-attacking style as he does."
+"It's rare in modern football for a super club to play fast, direct football, so no one expects it, and few other big clubs pursue it," Keble commented.
+"Ten Hag can reflect and wonder why no other manager with ambitions of competing for major titles uses the same counter-attacking style as him."

 Hong Duy